enthought/traitsui/_sources/traitsui_user_manual/view.txt

 Subclasses of Group
 ```````````````````

-The Traits UI package defines the following subclasses of Group, which are
+The TraitsUI package defines the following subclasses of Group, which are
 helpful shorthands for defining certain types of groups.
 Refer to the *Traits
 API Reference* for details.